Getting Started with Limnoria/Supybot

 The chevrons mean you have to replace <plugin> and <command> by a plugin name and a command name.

-So, the fellowing commands are correct:
+So, the following commands are correct:

 <user> help